-Once again, there were significant number of casualties wracked up by Union forces – but those casualties would pale in comparison to those that would occur less than a month later.
+Once again, there were a significant number of casualties wracked up by Union forces – but those casualties would pale in comparison to those that would occur less than a month later.

 On 19 October 1864, Early’s Confederate forces briefly stunned the Union Army, launching a surprise attack on the Union encampment at Cedar Creek, but Sheridan was able to rally his troops.
 Intense fighting raged for hours and ranged over a broad swath of Virginia farmland.
 Weakened by hunger wrought by the Union’s earlier destruction of crops, Early’s army gradually peeled off, one by one, to forage for food while Sheridan’s forces fought on, and won the day.